 The Health Partners Group are a healthcare provider of occupational health, physiotherapy, psychological health, well-being and specialist training services, based in the United Kingdom.

-The Health Partners Group includes Duradiamond Healthcare Limited, Psych Health Limited, Hygiene Partners Limited, Business Health Resource Limited and Duradiamond Health Partners.
-This statement is applicable to all the organisations.
+The Health Partners Group includes Duradiamond Healthcare Limited, Psych Health Limited, Hygiene Partners (OH) Limited, Business Health Resource Limited, Changing Health Limited, and Duradiamond Health Partners.
+This statement is applicable to all the organisations in the group.

 We also comply with the requirements of the United Nations’ Global Compact and are externally audited to corporate social responsibility standards in various accreditations to ensure transparency and assure our Clients, their employees, or any other interested party of our commitment to these standards.